FichteFoll/advent-of-code/2024/README.md

 between `don't()` and `do()` instructions but the input is spread over several lines, so I needed to account for that.

+### Day 04

+The first coordinate task already on the fourth day?
+Well, here we go.

+For part 1,
+I implemented a breath-first search because I was thinking about utilizing lazy evaluation, but Rust isn't Haskell, so I had to collect each step into a vector.
+This resulted in a lot of memory being allocated unnecessarily and made the solution quite slow.

+Part 2 was not compatible with my part 1 solution at all, so I wrote something entirely different – this time with DFS,
+`u8::checked_sub`,
+the `?` operator,
+and a good ol' coordinate switcheroo (x vs y axis) that also took me some time to spot.